 The definition of precipitation is any form of water - liquid or solid - falling from the sky.
 It includes rain, sleet, snow, hail and drizzle plus a few less common occurrences such as ice pellets, diamond dust and freezing rain.

-Drizzle consists of very small droplets of water falling from low level stratus clouds.
+Drizzle is a type of liquid precipitation consisting of very small droplets of water falling from low level stratus clouds.

-Snow is tiny ice crystals stuck together to become snowflakes.
-If enough ice crystals stick together, they'll become heavy enough to fall to the ground.
+Snow forms when tiny ice crystals in clouds stick together to become snowflakes.
+If enough crystals stick together, they'll become heavy enough to fall to the ground.

 Sleet is a type of solid precipitation that occurs during winter weather.

 Snow grains are a very small form of solid precipitation.

 Diamond dust consists of extremely small ice crystals usually formed at low levels and at temperatures below -30 °C.

 What is precipitation?
 What are the different types of precipitation?
 In this film James Chubb looks at some of this extreme weather and explains how rain, hail and snow forms.